 Who doesn’t know Cervino, named Matterhorn on the Swiss side?
 I limit myself to give a brief description of this world famous 4000s peak lying in the Pennine Alps.
-Cervino (Italian name) – Matterhorn (Swiss name) is a perfect pyramid with a quadrangular base, showing four ridges (Hornli, Furggen, Zmutt and Leone), the most natural climbing ways to get the summit, and obviously four faces.
+Cervino (Italian name) – Matterhorn (Swiss name) is a perfect pyramid with a quadrangular base, showing four ridges (Hornli, Furggen, Zmutt and Leone), the most natural climbing lines to get the summit, and obviously four faces.